lbacigal/startup/notes.md

     * stopped working on this to go on a date at 5pm
     * resumed working on this on 2/16/24 at 6pm
     * made the footer always appear at the bottom
-    * turns out opacity is an attribute you can put in the HTML itself. pretty epic. "<hr style="opacity:0" />"
+    * turns out opacity is an attribute you can put in the HTML itself. pretty epic. '''html <hr style="opacity:0" />'''
     * added transparent horizontal rule
     * I'm now realizing it's good to do the styling within the HTML if it's not going to change a lot or if I don't want to make a class to make CSS code for that specific thing.
     * Aligned the welcome message on the home page